nattaponaie/nimble-challenge/README.md

 API:
   - When .csv file is uploaded to API it will be stored to database but not be searched immediately.
   - There is a scheduler-job that running every 1 minute for checking keyword that is not searched yet.
-In addition, a keyword will be searched by using Nokogiri library.
+In addition, a keyword will be scrapped by using Nokogiri library.
-  - Only total results will be searched by Google API.
-This is because I cannot find a way to get total results from specific keyword.

 ## Features